Temperature Follows CO2

 Historical Evidence

-This is due to Henry's Law, which states that the amount of CO2 dissolved in the oceans is proportional to the partial pressure of CO2 in the atmosphere above the oceans.
+This is due to both biological processes (including photosynthesis in land and oceans) and Henry's Law, which states that the amount of CO2 dissolved in the oceans is proportional to the partial pressure of CO2 in the atmosphere above the oceans.
 As CO2 increases from human emissions, the land takes up a fraction of our emissions (greening) and the oceans take up another fraction of our emissions (ocean acidification).
-In the oceans, there are actually two dynamics at play:
+And in the oceans, there are two dynamics at play related to Henry's Law:

 - Human carbon emissions generates an atmosphere-to-ocean CO2 flux.

-- Ocean warming from CO2 causes an ocean-to-atmosphere CO2 flux
+- Ocean warming from increased CO2 causes an ocean-to-atmosphere CO2 flux

-In fact, it's long been documented that GMST increases linearly with cumulative emissions.
+In fact, it's long been documented that GMST increases linearly with cumulative emissions, and the relationship is quite strong (r^2 = 0.88).
 A simple regression between GMST and cumulative emissions shows that global warming has been occurring at a rate of about 0.018°C for every 10 GtC emissions.
 This is of course approximate, since it doesn't account for emissions of other GHGs or changes in aerosol pollution.
 However, this value is within the CI for the IPCC's value of 0.0165°C for 10 GtC.

-So it's technically true that AT can lead CO2 a very small amount of time when local warming is triggered by orbital cycles.
-In this case, Henry's Law operates to outgas CO2 to the atmosphere, but global warming follows CO2.
-However, CO2 can also trigger warming independently of orbital cycles.
-This happens with long-term eruptions of large igneous provinces (like the PETM) and human carbon emissions.
-During these types of events, volcanic or human activity perturbs the carbon cycle and drives global warming, and the oceans become a carbon sink and acidify.
-During the PETM, this led to a mass extinction of benthic foraminifera.
+So it's technically true that AT can lead CO2 by a very small amount of time when local warming is triggered by orbital cycles.
+In this case, the dominant CO2 flux is from the oceans to the atmosphere, but global warming follows CO2.
+However, for perturbations of the carbon cycle from volcanic activity or human emissions, the dominant CO2 flux is from the atmosphere to the oceans, and the oceans acidify.
+This happened during the PETM, which led to a mass extinction of benthic foraminifera.
 And the oceans are acidifying now in response to human carbon emissions as well.

 References: